Live at the Aquarius Theatre: The Second Performance

-Live at the Aquarius Theater: The Second Performance is a double live album of the band the Doors, released as a double CD recorded live at the Aquarius Theatre in Hollywood on 21 July 1969.
+Live at the Aquarius Theater: The Second Performance is a double live album of the band the Doors, released as a double CD recorded live at the Aquarius Theatre in Hollywood on 21 July 1969, the day their studio album The Soft Parade was released.
 This album is one of the live performances at Aquarius Theatre by the label of the Bright Midnight Archives.

 This is part of previously unreleased material of the Bright Midnight Archives collection of live albums by the Doors.